The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Rotators are part of the imaging train, not the mount, and I treat them like a framing and repeatability tool—not a luxury accessory.

 When you’re building a portfolio that spans wide nebula complexes through tight galaxy work, the ability to set orientation deliberately (and return to it later) is a real productivity gain.
-But rotators also add a mechanical interface into the camera stack, which means they’re not “free.”
+But rotators also add a mechanical interface to the camera stack, so they’re not “free.”

 On the platforms where framing flexibility matters most, I use them.
 On the platform where mechanical simplicity matters most, I don’t.